ezrapierce000/bela-iree-container/README.md

 # WIP:bela-iree-benchmark-container

-This project is based on a fork of the [xc-bela-container](https://github.com/rodrigodzf/xc-bela-container) project, with added setup for benchmarking IREE machine learning models on Bela.
+This project is based on a fork of the [xc-bela-container](https://github.com/rodrigodzf/xc-bela-container) project with added support for IREE projects on Bela.
+The image comes with IREE host binaries pre-installed, some IREE tools cross-compiled for Bela, a CMake toolchain for building IREE runtime components as well as instructions for benchmarking and profiling IREE programs.
+Please see the [IREE project](https://iree-org.github.io/iree/) for more details on IREE.

 By containerizing the cross-compilation toolchain, Bela code can be written and compiled on any host OS that can run Docker, and is compiled much faster and with more flexibility than in the Bela IDE.
 The VSCode environment is also set up for running GDB over SSH, allowing you to debug your Bela programs in the editor.

-## Usage

-This repo is set up to run the image as a VSCode development container.
-It should be able to work with other editors/IDEs with some setup, or even just as a terminal.
-However, the following instructions assume you're using VSCode.
+This repo is set up to be used with VSCode.

 ### Quickstart